-As at the date of this Base Prospectus, the Bank has a geographical presence in 18 countries, with six branches outside of Qatar that include three branches in India (Mumbai, Chennai and Kochi), two branches in the United Arab Emirates (Abu Dhabi and Dubai), one branch in Kuwait and 14 representative offices globally.
-The Bank distinguishes itself from its competitors in having one of the largest international networks among any Qatari bank.
+As at the date of this Base Prospectus, the Bank has a geographical presence in 15 countries, with five branches outside of Qatar that include two branches in India, two branches in the United Arab Emirates, one branch in Kuwait (Kuwait City) and 11 representative offices globally.
+The Bank distinguishes itself from its competitors in having operational reaches over four continents.
 The Bank gains a unique business advantage from being the only Qatari bank in many of the countries in which it operates.
 The Bank's extensive international network, which provides a unique business advantage, has been carefully selected with a view to targeting the large bilateral trade flows between such countries and Qatar.
 The Bank leverages on its reputation in trade finance to capture business in those countries with which Qatar, India and other GCC countries enjoy significant trade ties and other synergies, including business flows and other ties.
 The Bank's international network also enables it to develop relationships with a range of financial institutions, thereby diversifying its funding sources and reducing the Bank's concentration risks.
-Through its presence in most developed markets, such as Australia, Canada, China, Germany, the United Kingdom, Singapore, Hong Kong, Japan and South Korea, the Bank demonstrates its strong global governance and compliance with international regulatory standards.
+Through its presence in most developed markets, such as Australia, China, Germany, the United Kingdom, Singapore, Japan and South Korea, the Bank demonstrates its strong global governance and compliance with international regulatory standards.
 This sets the Bank apart from its Qatari competitors and bolsters its reputation as a truly global bank.
+The Bank's management strives to optimise and transform the international banking model in line with market opportunities and bank's strategic vision.

-With stable capital adequacy ratios, the Bank believes it is well positioned to capture the upcoming infrastructure growth in Qatar, further consolidating its Qatari position.
-The Bank will continue to develop its existing operations in the economies of its international network and position itself at the centre of infrastructure growth.
-The Bank will seek to expand and leverage on the trade finance business through its international network, by further developing relations with companies doing business with countries where the Bank has its presence.
-As at the date of this Base Prospectus, the Bank has no immediate plans to expand on this network in the Americas, Asia or any other international location.
+With stable capital adequacy ratios, the Bank believes it is well positioned to capture growth in Qatar, further consolidating its Qatari position.
+The Bank will continue to optimise its existing operations in the economies of its international network.
+The Bank will seek to expand and leverage on Foreign Institutions ("FI") and trade finance business through its international network, by further developing relations with companies doing business with countries where the Bank has its presence.
 The Bank continuously monitors the performance of the markets where it operates, its business units and asset classes.
 Based on the results observed, it may take steps to scale up or scale down its international model in light of portfolio quality, growth potential or other relevant criteria.

-The Treasury and Investment group expects to continue to diversify both retail and wholesale funding sources.
+The Treasury and Investment Group expects to continue to diversify both retail and wholesale funding sources.
 It is also working on opportunities to offer a wider array of financial markets product offerings to the Bank's clients.